Precision Cancer Medicine

 We have mapped the translational progress of our work into three phases, where phase I represents testing feasibility of model development.
 In phase II model development is doable, but representativity is still not optimal and no translation into treatment has been achieved.
 Phase III constitutes the final stage, where the cell models have generated actionable drugs that have been used in patient treatment.
 Our work is carried out in parallel both at the Science for Life Laboratory, Department of Oncology and Pathology, Karolinska Institutet in Stockholm, Sweden and at the Institute for Molecular Medicine Finland in Helsinki, Finland.

-Elisabeth Moussaud-Lamodiére, PhD, Senior lab manager
+- Elisabeth Moussaud, lab manager

 - Cornelia Arnroth, lab engineer